 FAQ: $1 Million Life Insurance

-A $1 million life insurance policy might seem excessive, but it's both attainable and sensible for many individuals.
+A $1 million life insurance policy might seem excessive, but it's attainable and sensible for many individuals.
 To help you determine if this coverage amount suits your needs, we've answered some frequently asked questions.

 The average monthly premium for a $1 million term life insurance policy is $53.
 However, your actual cost may vary based on several factors, including your age, health and the type of policy you choose.